 Grimgar is an anime that doesn’t necessarily bring anything distinctive to the tables.
 I personally believe that Grimgar was just an anime of progression, where we would have an insight on a group of six and the enhancements to their amnesia and how they develop from it.
 Even then, an apparent anime like this had its deficiency and I’m astonished to know it does.

 Despite the very slow adaptation, there was no exhilarating tension or motivation to the anime till the very few episodes.
-Grimgar was a story that was going nowhere till they picked up an objective that wasn’t even enthralled upon at the few last episodes of Grimgar.
-Very repetitive episodes as only a very few things would happens as it’s a part of the progression within the anime, which it would conventionally be the party just going out to kill some goblins then coming back.
+Grimgar was a story that was going nowhere till they picked up an objective that wasn’t even enthralled upon at the few last episodes.
+Very repetitive episodes as only a very few things would happen as it’s a part of the progression within the anime, which it would conventionally be the party just going out to kill some goblins then coming back.

 As the other reviewers stated, it’s very hard to not reference a spoiler so yeah, spoilers up ahead in the next paragraph.